leoneckert/critical-data-and-visualization-spring-2020/other/current-assignments/README.md

-Due Monday (2020/03/30):
-- This weeks coding exercise is described in detail in [Lab 6](../../labs/lab-6)
-  - do you best solving the exercise, then post a link to the [class wiki](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/wiki).
-- Take a deep dive into the datasets that you can find online.
-  - Find three different datasets that you like, write a short paragraph highlighting what they are about and how you could imagine building a project around them.
-  - collect those notes in markdown file, push to your repo and submit a link to the [class wiki](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/wiki).
-  - Find some sources for datasets in our [Resources Page](other/resources).
-    - if you find other cool sources (both english and chinese), consider submitting them to [a collection I have started](https://docs.google.com/forms/d/e/1FAIpQLScfgFIBxAlW9Qz7t2jO6GViJ8y0utwFQBdEQORXuNMBkKTE8Q/viewform?usp=sf_link) 😊
-    - Dedicate time to this research, find something that you feel connected to and inspired by --> you will spend about seven weeks dealing with the subject you choose, pick something exciting.
-    - What matters is your passion for the subject as well as the potential for creative visualizations of it.
-    - keep your mind open to the possibility of collecting or scraping an interesting dataset - if this is something of interest to you, I will assist and advise you.

 Due Wednesday (2020/04/01):
 - Prepare a very short presentation about your favorite of the three subjects your pre-selected.
   - Each of you will present their topic in this format: